How to make roman blinds

-Pleated roman blinds are the perfect window addition to just about any room in the home, giving a modern, clean cut and clutter free look to your room of choice without any fuss at all.
-So if you are wanting to turn your hand to a bit of a project here is the perfect step by step easy guide on how to create a set of handmade roman blinds for your own home.
+Pleated roman blinds are the perfect window addition to just about any room in, giving a modern, clean cut and clutter free look without any fuss at all.
+We’re a big fan of roman blinds for a good reason, you can find out everything you need to know about them by reading our guide to roman blinds.
+If you are wanting to turn your hand to a bit of a project, here is the perfect step by step easy guide on how to make roman blinds for your home.

 What you will need: